MatiOpazo/MOB_Portfolio/README.md

 * Predictions by three models: Multiple Regression, Random Forest and K-nearest Neighbors Regression.

 # [Project 2: Sao Paulo crimes, looking for the safest location for an grocery store](https://github.com/Mopazob/saopaulo_crimes)

+The focus of this project is to find a location for opening a safe comercial store in the city of Sao Paulo, Brazil.
+The report aims to different stakeholders interested in opening any business type.
+The first step will be to chose a safe borough, analysing the crimes and listing the amount of it committed per borough in Sao Paulo, where grocery stores are not amongst the most commom venues.